-IFRS 17 'Insurance Contracts' is an International Financial Reporting Standard (IFRS) that was issued by the International Accounting Standards Board (IASB) in May 2017.
 IFRS 17 will replace IFRS 4.
 It establishes the principles for the recognition, measurement, presentation and disclosure of contracts within the scope of the standard.
-IFRS 17 will result in a profound change to the accounting in IFRS financial statements for insurance companies.
+The Company's IFRS 17 implementation project is in progress.
+The Company has the following expectations as to the impact compared with its current accounting policy for insurance contracts issued and reinsurance contracts held: